perthpiti-mtl/bad-kanban/docs/architecture/coding-standards.md

 ## Critical Fullstack Rules

 - **Type Sharing:** Always define types in `lib/types` and import from there
+- **Validation:** Use Zod schemas for all data validation - forms, API endpoints, and store actions
 - **API Calls:** Never make direct HTTP calls - use the service layer
 - **Environment Variables:** Access only through config objects, never process.env directly
 - **Error Handling:** All API routes must use the standard error handler